Largest eigenvalue statistics of wavefront shaping in complex scattering media: Introduction

-One typically employs an optimization algorithm to determine the optimal input wavefront $E_n^{\rm opt}$ that maximizes the intensity at the target locations~\cite{vellekoop2008phase,2015_Vellekoop_OptExpress}.
+One typically employs an optimization algorithm to determine the optimal input wavefront $E^{\rm opt}$ that maximizes the intensity at the target locations~\cite{vellekoop2008phase,2015_Vellekoop_OptExpress}.
 For a single target ($M_2=1$), digital optical phase conjugation attains the global maximum of the enhancement factor $\eta$~\cite{2015_Vellekoop_OptExpress}.
-For multiple targets ($M_2>1$), the global maximum of $\eta$ equals the largest eigenvalue $\lambda_{\rm max}$ of the focusing operator $A^\dagger A$, where $A$ denotes a normalized $M_2\times M_1$ sub-transmission matrix of the disordered medium with ${\rm Var}(A)=1/M_2$ (see e.g. \cite{2017_Wade_Nat._Phys.}).
+For multiple targets ($M_2>1$), the global maximum of $\eta$ equals the largest eigenvalue $\lambda_{\rm max}$ of the focusing operator $A^\dagger A$, where $A$ denotes an $M_2 \times M_1$ sub-transmission matrix of the disordered medium, with $t$ the normalized transmission matrix obeying ${\rm Var}(t_{mn})=1/M_2$ (see e.g. \cite{2017_Wade_Nat._Phys.}).

 In practical wavefront-shaping focusing experiments, one typically operates in the regime $M_1 \gg M_2$.
 The dependence of the mean enhancement $\langle \lambda_{\rm max} \rangle$ on the number of controlled degrees of freedom $M_1$ and output targets $M_2$ has been observed experimentally and is widely recognized in the wavefront shaping community, to exhibit the scaling $\langle \lambda_{\rm max} \rangle \sim M_1 / M_2$~\cite{2008_Vellekoop_OE, Zhou2014, 2015_Vellekoop_OptExpress, ruan2017deep}.
 On the other hand, if one assumes that the entries of $A$ are independent complex Gaussian numbers, then the focusing operator is an (anti)-Laguerre-Wishart (LW) random matrix~\cite{beenakker1997random}.
-In this case, for large $M_1$, and $M_2$ with the ratio $M_1/M_2$ fixed, $\langle \lambda_{\max} \rangle$ is given by the celebrated Mar\v{c}enko-Pastur (MP) law namely \cite{marvcenko1967distribution, mehta2004random,forrester2010log}
+In this case, for large $M_1$ and $M_2$ with fixed ratio $M_1/M_2$, the mean largest eigenvalue $\langle \lambda_{\max} \rangle$ coincides with the upper edge of the Mar\v{c}enko--Pastur (MP) spectrum \cite{marvcenko1967distribution, mehta2004random,forrester2010log}:

 While the MP law predicts $\langle\lambda_{\max}\rangle \sim M_1/M_2$ in the limit $M_1 \gg M_2$, the applicability of this formula (\ref{eq:1}) in experimental situations where $M_1$ and $M_2$ are finite remains questionable.